KalaayPT/Profit-Taker-Guide/advanced/speedrun-strats.md

 **Note: this will invalidate a run for the purpose of posting on the speedrun.com leaderboards.**

-Frames other than Volt or Saryn often find themselves missing an element, requiring a secondary, slower way of clearing said element outside of the normal weapon spam.
+Frames other than Volt or Saryn sometimes find themselves missing an element when they're not running Shock Trooper, requiring a secondary, slower way of clearing said element outside of the normal weapon spam.
 However, damage instances dealing void damage will not change the shield element unless the 5s cooldown is over.

-It is possible to take advantage of this by using a good amp with the Virtuos Surge arcane and Madurai’s void strike ability, letting you delete the rest of a shield phase once you see electricity, avoiding an otherwise unavoidable timeloss.
+It is possible to take advantage of this by using a good amp with the Virtuos Surge arcane and Madurai’s void strike ability, letting you delete the rest of a shield phase once you see electricity, minimizing an otherwise unavoidable timeloss.

 Ideally, this happens in the first or second shield element, as while the shield element will be changed unless the 5s cooldown is in effect, a good amp can easily remove all of Profit-Taker’s shield.